thirumurthis/Learnings/azure/Azure_AKS_Notes.md

 Note:
   - the az extension we added include `--enable-vmss`, `--enable-cluster-autoscaler` and `--min-count` and `--max-count` associates with autoscaler.
-  - right now don't use it in prod since it is preview.
+  - right now don't use it in prod since it is preview (not stable at the time of writting).

-##### We need to verify whether we can talk to the AKS cluster.
+##### We need to verify whether we can connect to the AKS cluster.
   - Prerequisites: `kubectl` command needs to be available
 ```
 # to install the kubectl command
 $ az aks install-cli
 ```

- - Next we need the credentials to talk to the AKS cluster
+ - Next we need the credentials to connect to the AKS cluster
     - There are two types of credentials
        - admin level (creating storage, network resources)
        - user level (normal operation)

 ##### below command retrives the credentials and stores it in the location where the `kubectl` command expects to see it. (configuring the credentials)
+  - The `~/.kube/config` file is updated or created with the cluster configuration so the `kubectl` command can connect to cluster.
 ```
 $ az aks get-credentials --resource-group demo-rg --name demoAKSCluster --admin
 ## we are storing the credentials and assigning a admin